5 Common Dental Problems to Watch Out For in Aging Adults

 3. Receding gums

-Gum recession is a gradual process where gums shrink away from teeth.
-It is commonly caused by gum diseases and poor dental hygiene, although smoking, family history and teeth grinding (known as bruxism) are also possible contributing factors.
+Gum recession is a gradual process in which the gums shrink away from the teeth.
+It is commonly caused by gum diseases and poor dental hygiene, although smoking, family history, and teeth grinding (known as bruxism) are also possible contributing factors.

-Teeth may become sensitive as the root of the tooth becomes exposed and teeth may appear to lengthen.
+Teeth may become sensitive as the root becomes exposed, and they may appear to lengthen.
 Untreated, this condition can result in significant damage to oral tissues, an increased likelihood of developing gum disease, and tooth loss.

 Again, prevention is the best cure, through practising good oral hygiene, quitting smoking, and avoiding sugary foods.

-If your older adult shows signs of receding gums, visit the dentist as soon as possible to discuss how to best address the issue.
+If your older adult shows signs of receding gums, visit the dentist as soon as possible to discuss the best approach to address the issue.
 Treatment options range from deep cleaning or scaling to surgical procedures such as gum grafts.

 4. Dry mouth

-Many people experience decreased saliva production with age, a common syndrome known as dry mouth, or xerostomia.
+Many people experience decreased saliva production with age, a common condition known as dry mouth (xerostomia).
 It is also a known side effect of many medications.

-The problem with reduced saliva production is that sugar and acids build up more readily in the mouth, resulting in an increased chance of cavities and leads to some of the problems mentioned above.
+The problem with reduced saliva production is that sugar and acids build up more readily in the mouth, increasing the risk of cavities and leading to some of the problems mentioned above.
 It can also result in dry, cracked lips and a swollen tongue, making it difficult to speak and swallow.

 5. Oral cancer